-A general definition of a Consumer-Directed Health Plan is one that combines a high deductible health plan with a pre-tax savings account that employees can use to pay for eligible medical expenses.
+The general definition of a Consumer-Directed Health Plan is one that combines a high deductible health plan with a pre-tax savings account that employees can use to pay for eligible medical expenses.

 What is a High Deductible Health Plan?

 Otherwise known as an HDHP, a High Deductible Health Plan simply means a health insurance plan with a high deductible.
-A deductible is the amount of money you have to pay before the insurance company begins paying for healthcare related expenses.
+A deductible is the amount of money you have to pay before the insurance company begins paying for healthcare-related expenses.

 There are no hard and set rules as to what qualifies as a high deductible plan, as this is very subjective depending on the person.
 Normally, HDHPs come with relatively low premiums compared to traditional plans.